ddev/ddev.com/src/content/blog/maintainer-job-description.md

   - Announcements
 ---

-## DDEV Open Source Project Maintainer
+We're recruiting DDEV Open Source Project Maintainers, both paid and volunteer positions!
+If you've ever considered becoming a more-involved contributor/maintainer on the project you love, we'd love to talk with you.
+DDEV needs to become more sustainable, with a larger group of maintainers, and we want to grow into that.

-### Job Description
+### Maintainer Job Description

 The DDEV community is seeking dedicated and experienced individuals to become a maintainers of the [DDEV open source project](https://ddev.com).
-This role requires a deep understanding of the DDEV project, excellent coding skills, and the ability to work collaboratively with a diverse and passionate community.
+This role requires a deep understanding of the DDEV project, great coding skills, and the ability to work collaboratively with a diverse and passionate community.

 ### Responsibilities